dmlc/ScalePlan/README.md

 # ScalePlan — LLM Runtime Performance Calculator with Parallelism Search

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)
 [![Paper](https://img.shields.io/badge/paper-arXiv%3A2608.10605-b31b1b.svg)](https://arxiv.org/pdf/2608.10605)

 Analytical performance modeling for large-scale MoE/Dense LLM training.
 ScalePlan predicts MFU (Model FLOPs Utilization), per-device memory, and iteration time for a given parallelism configuration, and searches the configuration space to find the best one for a target cluster.

+ScalePlan is the performance-modeling framework introduced in [*Compute-Optimal Is Not Cluster-Optimal: Systems-Aware Scaling for Sparse Mixture-of-Experts*](https://arxiv.org/pdf/2608.10605) (Sarkar, Tang, and Zha, 2026), which couples this calculator with a scaling law to jointly select model architecture, token budget, and parallel layout under a fixed hardware budget (MOSAIC).
+See the paper for the full methodology and validation.

 ## Validation Against Real Runs